ShikinariShiki/sugaries/COMPLETE.md

-# ✅ Sugaries - Project Complete! 🎉
+# ✅ Gulalies - Project Complete! 🎉

 ## 🎨 What Was Built

-**Sugaries** is a fully functional, production-ready digital stationery app for sending encrypted, aesthetic letters with a whimsical "soft paper" design system.
+**Gulalies** is a fully functional, production-ready digital stationery app for sending encrypted, aesthetic letters with a whimsical "soft paper" design system.

 ---